-The goals of this subtask are to: (1) procure and execute subrecipients and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subrecipients and site host agreements are consistent with the Agreement terms and conditions and the Recipient's own contracting policies and procedures.
+The goals of this subtask are to: (1) procure and execute subrecipients and site host agreements, as applicable, required to carry out the tasks under this Agreement; and (2) ensure that the subrecipients and site host agreements are consistent with the Agreement terms and conditions and the Recipient's contracting policies and procedures.

-- Execute and manage subawards and coordinate subrecipients activities in accordance with the requirements of this Agreement. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms. - Submit a Subaward and Site Letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any Site Host Agreement required to conduct the work under this Agreement. - If requested by the CAM, submit a final copy of each executed Subaward and any Site Host Agreement.
+- Execute and manage subawards and coordinate subrecipients activities in accordance with the requirements of this Agreement. - Execute and manage site host agreements and ensure the right to use the project site throughout the term of the Agreement, as applicable. - Notify the CEC in writing immediately, but no later than five calendar days, if there is a reasonable likelihood the project site cannot be acquired or can no longer be used for the project. - Incorporate this Agreement by reference into each subaward. - Include any required Energy Commission flow-down provisions in each subaward, in addition to a statement that the terms of this Agreement will prevail if they conflict with the subaward terms.

-Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding subrecipient additions in the terms and conditions)
+- Submit a Subaward and Site Letter to the CAM describing the subawards and any site host agreement needed or stating that no subawards or site host agreements are required. - If requested by the CAM, submit a draft of each Subaward and any Site Host Agreement required to conduct the work under this Agreement. - If requested by the CAM, submit a final copy of each executed Subaward and any Site Host Agreement. - Notify and receive written approval from the CAM prior to adding any new subrecipient (see the terms regarding subrecipient additions in the terms and conditions).

-- Subaward and Site Letter (if applicable)
+- Subaward and Site Letter

 - Draft Subawards (if requested by the CAM)

 - Draft Site Host Agreement (if requested by the CAM)

 - Final Subawards (if requested by the CAM)

 - Final Site Host Agreement (if requested by the CAM)